A brief history of Cheltenham Rugby Football Club (1889 – current)

 Six players have represented the Barbarians and over 150 players the full Gloucestershire XV.
 Many Town administrators have held office, as high as President, for our County stronghold.

 In recent years and since its revolutionary inception in 1960, the success of the Town colts age-group (under 19s) has been unparalleled and has often been described as “The Jewel in the Crown” of the Cheltenham club.
-Created by former Cheltenham player Norman Rees and Pat Todd 43 years ago, the Colts achieved huge representation at National Boys Club level (76 players), Gloucestershire Boys Clubs (119 players), Gloucestershire Colts (100 players) and Gloucestershire Under 18s.
+Created by former Cheltenham player Norman Rees and Pat Todd, the Colts achieved huge representation at National Boys Club level (76 players), Gloucestershire Boys Clubs (119 players), Gloucestershire Colts (100 players) and Gloucestershire Under 18s.

 At England level, four Colts have worn the Red Rose, as did eight Colts for England Schools (under 18s).
-The most outstanding players to have won recognition after graduating from the Colts are prop Phil Blakeway (British Lions, England, Barbarians), lock John Fidler (England, Barbarians), flanker Bernard Capaldi (England reserve, Barbarians) and currently Peter Buxton (England A, Gloucester)
+The most outstanding players to have won recognition after graduating from the Colts are prop Phil Blakeway (British Lions, England, Barbarians), lock John Fidler (England, Barbarians), flanker Bernard Capaldi (England Reserve, Barbarians) and more recently Peter Buxton (England A, Gloucester)

 Since moving to the new ground in 1981, Mike Edwards and John Woodward took over the reins and helped make the colts a formidable group within national rugby circles.